pollen-robotics/reachy_description/README.md

-# reachy_description_ros2
+# reachy_description
-ROS2 version of Reachy URDF model
+ROS2 Foxy package for publishing Reachy's 2021 URDF and visualizing in Rviz.